SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 3.Book a New Tour View:

-users can book a new tour by making appropriate selections for different input fields.
+Users can book a new tour by making appropriate selections for different input fields.